numpy/numpy/doc/source/dev/depending_on_numpy.rst

 .. note::

     At the time of NumPy 1.25, NumPy 2.0 is expected to be the next release of NumPy.
-The NumPy 2.0 release is expected to require modifying this since it will be required to compile against NumPy 2+ in order to be compatible with both NumPy 1.x and 2.x.
+The NumPy 2.0 release is expected to require a different pin, since NumPy 2+ will be needed in order to be compatible with both NumPy 1.x and 2.x.

 Runtime dependency & version ranges